CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 Some print protocols, such as the LPR / LPD (Line Printer Remote / Line Printer Daemon) protocol, which is widely used in Unix systems, do not support encryption.
 The situation is similar in the case of SMB / CIFS (Server Message Block / Common Internet File System) under Windows.

-Therefore, a protocol such as Internet Printing Protocol (IPP) should be chosen, which supports encryption, such as TLS / SSL (Transport Layer Security / Secure Sockets Layer) in conjunction with IPP.
+Therefore, a protocol should be chosen, such as Internet Printing Protocol (IPP), which supports encryption, such as Transport Layer Security / Secure Sockets Layer (TLS) / SSL in conjunction with IPP.

 On Unix systems, for example, the Common Unix Printing System (CUPS) should be used, which uses the IPP protocol for newer versions in the default setting for communication between client and print server.
 With a corresponding configuration TLS / SSL can be activated.

 #### SYS.4.1.M16 Emergency Preparedness for Printers, Copiers, and Multifunction Devices

-If printers, copiers and multifunctional devices are longer, this is intolerable for most institutions.
+If printers, copiers and multifunctional devices last longer, this is intolerable for most institutions.
 In particular, the failure of key components required for the entire printer infrastructure significantly impacts business processes.
 Depending on the availability requirements, appropriate measures must therefore be taken to reduce downtime or its effects.

 It is important to ensure that there is always enough consumables available, eg. As toner and paper.
 From a certain residual quantity, which is dependent on consumption, new consumables must be procured and provided.